 - Documentation – a description for the attribute that is displayed for users of the current app

 This tab displays the associations that the external entity has with other entities that are exposed in the same service and also any associations that have been made with local entities.
 For further details on association properties in Studio Pro see Association Tab Properties.

 The following apply for all associations with the external entity:

 Name – name of the association Type – read-only for associations between two external entities Owner – read-only for associations between two external entities Parent – read-only for associations between two external entities Child – read-only for associations between two external entities

 You can Add and Edit associations to the external entity with a local entity.
 However, the association cannot be made from an external entity to a local entity: the local entity must be the owner of the association.

-If you use an external entity in your app project and this entity is associated with other external entities from the same OData service in your app project, the association will automatically be added in the domain model and be listed here.
+If you use an external entity in your app and this entity is associated with other external entities from the same OData service in your app, the association will automatically be added in the domain model and be listed here.